Thirteen Michigan Central Railroad locomotive engineers meet at the

 E. Hunter Harrison is named President and CEO of CSX Transportation and begins to layoff railroaders by the thousands.
 His Precision Scheduled Railroading operating model spreads to other Class I systems, causing mass layoffs of 58,000 railroad workers in six years.

-SMART TD and BLET unite to save road conductors’ jobs.
+SMART TD and BLET unite to save railroad conductor jobs.

-SMART TD and BLET unite to save road conductors’ jobs.
+SMART TD and BLET unite to save road conductor jobs.

 LECMPA undergoes rebrand to reinforce the Association’s